 You get the velvety, custardy texture of baked eggs and cheese, without dairy or processed ingredients.
 Throw in salty, savory bacon bits and you have a delicious on-the-go breakfast!

 - Great for Meal Prep: Skip the long line at the Starbucks drive-thru and eat these delicious bite-size egg cups whenever you want.
 These make-ahead bacon egg cups store well in the fridge and freezer and reheat well too!

 - Wholesome Meal: This recipe is high-protein, dairy-free, Whole30 compliant, and gluten-free.

 - Customizable: This dish pairs well with plenty of ingredients so season it however you’d like.
 And I have some tasty suggestions!

 - Easy to Make: Although the Starbucks egg bites recipe requires a fancy sous vide machine, I use a simple hot water bath to steam them and replicate the silky texture.
 All you need is a muffin tin and a baking pan.

 Ingredients for Bacon Egg Bites

-The main ingredients for these egg bites are eggs and cashew cream.
-The cashew cream creates the illusion that the bites contains cottage cheese (ingredient used in the Starbucks version) and gives these bites a really creamy texture.
+The main ingredients are eggs and cashew cream.
+The cashew cream creates the illusion that the bites contain cottage cheese (a key ingredient in the Starbucks recipe) and gives these bites a really creamy texture.